wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-cli-now-in-beta.md

 ## How to Help

-The beta is currently available for testing.
-You can quickly install using [`npm` ](https://www.npmjs.com/):
+The beta is currently available for testing and can be installed using [`npm` ](https://www.npmjs.com/):

 ```shell
 npm install -g @vonage/cli@beta